|

 ambitions of their kings.

-Decisive for the
+Decisive for the evolution of the

-it changed the political orientation of Iberia
+political orientation of Iberia

 away from Rome.